 - For OSA-Express features defined as OSE (non-QDIO) CHPIDs, the OAT and port configuration are installed on the CHPID. - For OSA-Express features defined as OSD (QDIO) CHPIDs, only the port configuration is installed on the CHPID.

 The Install task is disruptive to all devices using the OSA (CHPID).
 The names of the files to be installed are contained in the IOACFG data set specified in the STARTUP.PROFILE.
-See step 59.
+See "Startup Profile Guidelines" on page 57.